scg-unibe-ch/ese2021-team7/ese2021-project-scaffolding/scaffolding/backend/README.md

 		<summary>Request</summary>

 		Code: 200
-		Body: one of the fields userName or email must be present
+		Body: exactly one of the fields userName or email must be present
 	```json
 	{
 		"userName":"string(optional)",